 All members of the Georgia Tech community, including students, faculty, staff, and guests, may also report specific crimes to any Campus Security Authority (CSA).
 These crimes, as defined by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), include: murder, non-negligent manslaughter, negligent manslaughter, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, arson (limited to investigated cases determined by law enforcement authorities to be arson), domestic violence, dating violence, and stalking.
+Hate crimes need to be reported as well.
+Hate crimes include any of the above offenses and incidents of larceny-theft, simple assault, intimidation, or destruction/ damage/vandalism of property that were motivated by the offender's bias.
+Bias categories include disability, ethnicity, gender, gender identity, national origin, race, religion, and sexual orientation.
 The Clery Act defines a CSA broadly as (i) a member of a campus police department; (ii) any individuals who have responsibility for campus security, but who do not constitute a police or security department (such as gate attendants); (iii) any persons designated in an institution's campus security policy as a recipient of reports of criminal offenses from students or employees; and (iv) an official of an institution having significant responsibility for student and campus activities.